justinethier/cyclone/docs/api/cyclone/concurrent.md

 > Atoms are an efficient way to represent some state that will never need to be coordinated with any other, and for which you wish to make synchronous changes.

-An atom may only reference a shared object that is immutable.
-This guarantees that the value the atom is referencing cannot be modified unexpectedly by another thread.
+Note an atom may only reference a shared object that is immutable.
+This guarantees that the value the atom is referencing is not modified unexpectedly by another thread.

 For example: